 A lot of us thought it would be closer.

-I called Tampa Bay for winning by 17, but they won by I think 21 or 22.
+I called Tampa Bay for winning by 17, but they won by, I think, 21 or 22.

-He's a big Brady hater, so he was not for the Buccaneers.
+But Jason was a big Brady hater, so he was not for the Buccaneers.

-No, it was not for the Buccaneers.
+No, I was not for the Buccaneers.

-Oh man.
+Oh, man.

 I'll tell you.